 signatureRequestdescribing how the authorization must be signed

-For quick testing purposes, you can simply use eth_sign to sign the signatureRequest.rawPayload.
+For quick testing, use eth_sign to sign the signatureRequest.rawPayload.

 - Verifying the delegation address is trusted